 Dr Kasia Wilk - Chartered Counselling Psychologist; DCounsPsych; M.Sc; B.Sc

 I help people overcome limitations, break out of old patterning, and step into their highest potential.
 I am keenly passionate about supporting and empowering everyone to live a meaningful, purpose-driven life.
 I work pluralistically with adults and couples using multiple modalities of psychotherapy.
 Of Polish descent, I have spent most of my life living and working in Canada, but also have professional experiences working in Kenya and the UK.
 My diverse professional and cultural experiences include providing counselling and psychotherapy, coaching, social and life skills support, capacity development, and undertaking research in psychology and culture.

-Having worked in the helping professions for over fourteen years my foundation lies in the pluralistic approach of tailoring therapy to meet the unique needs of every client.
+Having worked in the helping professions for over fifteen years my foundation lies in the pluralistic approach of tailoring therapy to meet the unique needs of every client.
 I therefore integrate different models of person-centred, cognitive behavioural, solution focused, compassion focused, acceptance and commitment, or mindfulness based approaches depending on what is most effective and helpful.
 My core values include respecting individual diversity, establishing a collaborative therapeutic alliance, and offering a safe space for clients to share and work through their struggles in order to achieve their goals and live a meaningful, fulfilled life.

 I am keenly passionate about facilitating the process of developing a healthy relationship with ourselves, the foundation from which all things are possible.
 I would welcome the opportunity to support you on your journey towards transformation and help you achieve the goals that lead to big breakthroughs.
 As an ethical practitioner all of my clinical work is supervised, further enhancing the safety, effectiveness and quality of my practice.